-Due to the likelihood of distance learning during the 20-21 school year, it will be necessary to provide opportunities for on campus and at home interventions.
 As demonstrated in the baseline data, to meet the areas of need, the interventions will be focused toward ELA and math.

-These interventions can include:
+These interventions and the supports needed for the interventions can include:

-• Extended learning opportunities for targeted students before, after or during school hours for strategic interventions provided by teachers and/or other support staff.

-- Instructional aides for Kinder and first grade dedicated toward the development of foundational reading skills. - Online Intervention programs that can provide remediation and extension opportunities for students to meet them at their individual levels. - Additional support staff during campus hours to support teachers in providing interventions to students in need.
+- Substitute teachers to provide release time for regular collaboration. - Extended learning opportunities for targeted students before, after or during school hours for strategic interventions provided by teachers and/or other support staff. - Instructional aides dedicated toward the support of the intervention program. - Online Intervention programs that can provide remediation and extension opportunities for students to meet them at their individual levels. - Additional support staff during campus hours to support teachers in providing interventions to students in need. - Additional hours for librarian and computer lab aide.